kuvacode/smartshooter-api/external_api.rst

   :Type:            int32
   :Description:     Absolute position for camera lens power zoom, in range between 0 to 100

+CameraPowerZoomTarget
+  :Type:            int32
+  :Description:     Target for power zoom position, in range between 0 to 100, or -1 if power zoom is not moving

 CameraPowersource
   :Type:            string
   :Description:     Indicates camera power source